 Cost can be a huge barrier to attending a law school.
 There’s not only the direct costs to consider—like tuition/fees and books, but there’s also those indirect costs—moving, urban versus rural, and housing costs.
 Don't just look at the cost of tuition, rather consider the overall cost of attendance.
 Sometimes your best fit might be a law school community that interfaces with a large metro but doesn't necessarily require you to live in an expensive city core.
-And, don’t just look at the scholarship award amount.
+And, don’t compare solely on the scholarship award amount.
 Sometimes a lower scholarship offer can still be a better financial option when you consider the overall Cost of Attendance.

 Find out if you are eligible for scholarships.
 And if you are, what are the requirements to maintain it throughout your law school education?
 All law schools have different requirements for scholarship retention.
 Know before you go!

 You should be thinking about what you’ll do after graduation even before you begin law school.
 Do you have an idea of what state or city you want to practice in?
 If you attend a school outside the state, look at the school’s out-of-state bar outcomes and how they will help you secure employment back home, if you choose to return to your home state.

 Think about how important it is to you to build a network in the area near your school.
 Being familiar with the area, attorneys, and having a connection to your professors is invaluable in law school and after graduation.

 Some people begin law school with a plan to “transfer up the ranks” and attend a higher ranked school after their first year.
 We do not always advise this.
 Students build a strong network during their 1L year with each other and with the faculty.

 If you choose to transfer, you’ll be joining a new school and a culture where everyone is already established.
 You’ll not only have to force yourself into a group of people who already know each other, but you’ll also have to rebuild your GPA.
 Think carefully if this is your plan!